ctarn/MgfRead.py/README.md

 python3 MgfRead.py
 ```

-You can also copy the function named `parse_title` to run it in your own script if you don't need GUI.
+You can also copy the function such as `parse_msconvert` to run it in your own script if you don't need GUI.

 To build an `exe` which you can run later without Python, you should install PyInstaller first, and then run:
 ```sh